cloudfoundry/cli/doc/adr/0005-v7-push-transforms-manifest-before-applying.md

 ### Case study: Lifecycle of a flag override

-Follow the path a flag override takes (e.g. `-i 4`) from the user, through the code (use code snippets!)
+We follow the path that a flag override takes (e.g. `-i 4`) from the user, through the code.

-    - show where the sequence of manifest transform functions is called
+Here is where the sequence of manifest transform functions is called:
 ```go
 func (cmd PushCommand) Execute(args []string) error {
     //...